 Level 1 Avalanche Course Overview

 Understanding avalanches and their dangers is a must for any climber, skier, or backcountry enthusiast.
 We offer avalanche education courses following the established curriculum of the American Institute for Avalanche Research and Education (AIARE).
-Our courses are offered in the heart of the Pacific Northwest on Mount Rainier, Mount Baker, and Snoqualmie Pass, Washington.
+Our courses take place in the heart of the Pacific Northwest on Mount Rainier, Mount Baker, Stevens Pass, and Snoqualmie Pass, Washington.

-During this course, students receive hands-on experience making decisions in avalanche terrain and practice with avalanche rescue skills.
+During the field sessions of this course, students receive hands-on experience making decisions in avalanche terrain and practice with avalanche rescue skills.
 Our courses are offered at a six to one student-instructor ratio.

 Alpine Ascents and AIARE – American Institute for Avalanche Research and Education

 Alpine Ascents is proud to partner with The American Institute for Avalanche Research and Education (AIARE) to provide avalanche education courses.
 AIARE is a nonprofit established in 1998 specializing in development of avalanche education curriculum.
 AIARE’s mission is to save lives through education for recreationalists and professionals.
 Our instructors are certified by AIARE to teach avalanche education.

-Our program also includes the AIARE online education training at no additional charge.
-This online training allows students to move at their own pace, learning about the avalanche phenomenon prior to the course.
-With this preparation, the three days with instructors can dive further into avalanche theory and work closely on decision making in the field.
+Our program includes AIARE online education training.
+This online training allows students to move at their own pace, learning about the avalanche phenomenon prior to the field sessions of the course.
+With this preparation, students can use the two days with instructors to dive further into avalanche theory and work closely on decision making in the field.
 The online education generally takes 4-6 hours and can be completed at any time prior to the course.
 We will also be hosting a 2-hour Zoom meeting with the instructors two days prior to the field sessions to go over additional education topics, answer any questions, and prepare for the field portion of the course.